Domestic Violence Education for Kentucky Nurses

 - The defendant has been convicted of or pled guilty within the previous five years to a felony or to a Class A misdemeanor against the same victim or victims; or

-- The act or acts were committed while the defendant had a deadly weapon on or about his or her person.
+- The act or acts were committed while the defendant had a deadly weapon on or about their person.

-According to Kentucky statute 508.150, a person is guilty of the misdemeanor of stalking in the second degree who intentionally:
+According to Kentucky statute 508.150, a person is guilty of the stalking in the second degree who intentionally:

 - Stalks another person; and